 - The initial steps to build a representation plan that will help you familiarize the industry with your work

-Sundance Master Class Funding Your Fiction Film
+Master Class: Funding Your Fiction Film (November 2021)

 Looking to get your fiction film financed?
 Join us in this live, three-hour Master Class led by Caroline von Kuhn, Director of Industry and Catalyst, an Institute program that connects independent investors to filmmakers to partner on ambitious new films and to grow the community of indie-film supporters.
 Caroline will lead an engaging conversation about how to navigate the diverse and sometimes daunting paths to funding your feature project.
 She will be joined by producers, financiers, lawyers, and sales agent who will share their expertise on the current funding landscape and specific strategies and tactics that emerging filmmakers can employ to fund their next project.
 Watch the Master Class here.